Mérode Altarpiece: Joseph

 the staff should lift up itself as if was it were no wood."
 Isaiah's words were intended as incentatory and revolutionary, were followed by a treatise for the salvation of Israel, and protested against an Assyrian king he considered boorish and vainglorious.
 Given this, Joseph is seen by art historians as a reassuring presence, warding the devil from the center panel.

 Joseph is presented as a relatively old man wearing an eggplant coloured coat and blue turban, in a panel dressed by dark and warm colours, framed by shadows thrown from the window shutters.
 He works on a mouse trap, probably a symbol of the cross at the Crucifixion, in that it represents an imagined but literal capture of the Devil, said to have held a man in ransom because of the sin of Adam.
 In some scripts, Christ's naked flesh was served as bait for the devil; "He rejoiced in Christ's death, like a bailiff of death.
-What he rejoiced in was then his own undoing.
+What he rejoiced in was, in turn, his own undoing.
 The cross of the Lord was the devil's mousetrap; the bait by which he was caught was the Lord's death."

-It was suggested by Irving Zupnick in 1966 that the object in the painting was not a mousetrap, but a carpenter's plane.
+Irving Zupnick suggested in 1966 that the object in the painting was not a mousetrap but a carpenter's plane.
 To prove that wrong, John Jacob of the Walker Art Gallery, Liverpool, had a replica made of the trap in the same year and actually caught a mouse in his Gallery with it, even though the trap depicted in the painting was apparently not fully completed.